Online Multi-Object Tracking and Segmentation with GMPHD Filter and Mask-based Affinity Fusion: Proposed Method

+where $F$ is the state transition matrix, and $Q$ is the process noise covariance matrix.
+Those two matrices are constant in our tracker.

-where the goal of update step is deriving~\eqref{eq7}.
-First, we should find an optimal observation $\mathbf{z}$ at time $t$ to update a Gaussian model.
-The optimal $\mathbf{z}$ among observation set $Z$ makes $q_t$ into the maximum value in~\eqref{eq8}.
-In the perspective of application, the update step involves data association.
-Finding the optimal observations and updating the state models is equal to finding the association pairs. $R$ is the observation noise covariance. $H$ is the observation matrix to transit a state vector to an observation vector.
-Both matrices are constants in our application.
-After finding the optimal $\mathbf{z}$, the Gaussian mixture is updated in order of~\eqref{eq9}, \eqref{eq10}, \eqref{eq11}, and \eqref{eq12}.
+\textit{\textbf{Update}}: The goal of the update step is to derive~\eqref{eq7}.
+First, we should find an optimal observation $\mathbf{z}$ at time $t$ to update the Gaussian model.
+The optimal $\mathbf{z}$ in the observation set $Z$ makes $q_t$ the maximum value in~\eqref{eq8} as:

+From the perspective of application, the update step involves data association.
+Finding the optimal observations and updating the state models is equivalent to finding the association pairs. $R$ is the observation noise covariance. $H$ is the observation matrix uesd to transform a state vector into an observation vector.
+Both matrices are constant in our application.
+After finding the optimal $\mathbf{z}$, the Gaussian mixture is updated in the order of~\eqref{eq9}, \eqref{eq10}, \eqref{eq11}, and \eqref{eq12} as:

+where the set of ${w}_{t|t-1}$ includes ${w}_{t-1}$ (weights from the targets at the previous frame) and ${w}_{t-1}$ (weights of newly born targets).
+Likewise, ${N}_{t|t-1}$ is the sum of ${N}_{t-1}$ and the number of the newly born targets.